 Zipper Lacing (lug version)

 A lug version of Zipper Lacing.
-Though awkward to tighten, this lacing holds very firmly, making it great for lacing skates tightly.
-It also looks interesting, a bit like a giant zipper.
+This method “locks” the laces at each eyelet pair.
+Great for lacing skates tightly because the lower sections hold while tightening.
+It also looks interesting – a bit like a giant zipper.

 • Begin straight across the bottom (grey section) and up through both bottom lugs.

 • The ends are looped back under the laces where they feed into the bottom of the lugs.

 • Cross the ends, then feed into the bottom of the next higher set of lugs.